avo-hq/docs.avohq.io/docs/3.0/avo-2-avo-3-upgrade.md

-  field :id, as: :id, filterable: true field :name, as: :text, sortable: true, show_on: :preview, filterable: true field :logo, as: :external_image, hide_on: :show, as_avatar: :rounded field :created_at, as: :date_time, filterable: true end
+  field :id, as: :id, filterable: true field :name, as: :text, sortable: true, show_on: :preview, filterable: true

+  tabs do
+    tab "Info" do
+      panel do
+        field :created_at, as: :date_time, filterable: true
+      end
+    end
+  end

+  sidebar do
+    field :updated_at, as: :date_time, filterable: true
+  end

+  panel "Logo" do
+    field :logo, as: :external_image, hide_on: :show, as_avatar: :rounded
+  end

+  tool Avo::ResourceTools::TeamTool
+end

 # After